 Your company has enabled single sign-on (SSO).
 Use the Dashlane web app (app.dashlane.com) instead of your desktop app going forward. [-1211]

-Users will only be blocked from signing into the desktop app once they have migrated to using single sign on.
-Learn more about the migration steps below.
-If your organization has enabled SSO but the user has not migrated, that user will continue to be able to sign into the desktop app.
+Users will be blocked from signing into the desktop app only after they have migrated to using single sign-on.
+Learn more about the migration steps.
+If your organization has enabled SSO but the user has not migrated, that user will continue to be able to sign in to the desktop app.

-We are quickly adding core features from the desktop app to the web app (https://app.dashlane.com), to see which features have already been implemented and which are still being built, view our feature comparison chart here.
+We are quickly adding core features from the desktop app to the web app (https://app.dashlane.com).
+To see which features have already been implemented and which are still being built, take a look at our feature comparison chart.

 Re-registering all devices

 As part of the migration, all user devices will be deregistered.
 If the user uses multiple devices, the user will be signed out of all devices.
-Once the user signs in again, the user will receive an email notification informing that a new device was added, even if the user has signed into Dashlane on that device before.
-Because 2FA is handled by the identity provider, the user will not be prompted for a 2FA code when registering the new device.
+Once the user signs in again, the user will receive an email notification that a new device was added even if the user has signed in to Dashlane on that device before.
+Because the identity provider handles two-factor authentication (2FA), the user will not be prompted for a 2FA code when registering the new device.
 A 2FA challenge from the SSO identity provider may still occur if you have configured 2FA as part of SSO.

 No access to any data after being revoked from the team